Find out what it means to Encounter Lent with these theological and scriptural reflections.

 - Religious Education: Visit our Educators’ Page to find our Educator’s Guide, full of lesson plans and activities to bring Lent to life in the classroom.

-- Youth & Young Adult Ministry: Check out our Youth Page to find our Youth in Solidarity Reflections to animate your youth ministries, and don’t forget to download our Community Reflections for young adult faith-sharing.
+- Youth & Young Adult Ministry: Check out our Youth Page to find our Youth in Solidarity Reflections to animate your youth ministries, and don’t forget to explore our Community Reflections for young adult faith-sharing.

 - Intergenerational Events: CRS Rice Bowl offers several ways to bring your entire parish together this Lent.
 Consider hosting a simple supper using one of our meatless recipes from around the world.
 (Don’t forget to print out a placemat for each guest!)
 And bring the parish together in prayer using the Stations of the Cross or the Seven Sorrows of Mary.

-Finally, as Lent draws to a close, you’ll want to plan a fun and meaningful way to collect your parishioners’ CRS Rice Bowls.
+As Lent draws to a close, you’ll want to plan a fun and meaningful way to collect your parishioners’ CRS Rice Bowls.
 Here are five simple steps.

 Thank your community!
 Don’t forget to display the Thank You Poster you receive at the end of Lent to thank your community for their Lenten sacrifices.
 And write about your Lenten journey in your bulletin!
+You may even consider showing and sharing this video of gratitude.